UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-subtypes.lagda.md

         ( family-with-descent-data-circle-dependent-pair-type l A B))
     ≃ Σ ( type-family-with-descent-data-circle A)
         ( λ x →
-          Σ ( type-family-with-dependent-descent-data-circle A B x)
+          Σ ( type-double-family-with-dependent-descent-data-circle A B x)
             ( λ r →
               map-Σ
-                ( type-family-with-dependent-descent-data-circle A B)
+                ( type-double-family-with-dependent-descent-data-circle A B)
                 ( map-aut-family-with-descent-data-circle A)
                 ( λ x →
-                  map-dependent-automorphism-family-with-dependent-descent-data-circle
-                    A B)
+                  map-dependent-automorphism-double-family-with-dependent-descent-data-circle
+                    ( A)
+                    ( B))
                 ( x , r) ＝
               ( x , r)))
       by
         associative-Σ
           ( type-family-with-descent-data-circle A)
-          ( type-family-with-dependent-descent-data-circle A B)
+          ( type-double-family-with-dependent-descent-data-circle A B)
           ( λ u →
             map-Σ
-              ( type-family-with-dependent-descent-data-circle A B)
+              ( type-double-family-with-dependent-descent-data-circle A B)
               ( map-aut-family-with-descent-data-circle A)
               ( λ x →
-                map-dependent-automorphism-family-with-dependent-descent-data-circle
-                  A B)
+                map-dependent-automorphism-double-family-with-dependent-descent-data-circle
+                  ( A)
+                  ( B))
               ( u) ＝
             u)
     ≃ Σ ( type-family-with-descent-data-circle A)